VAIJ-TEJAS/Articles/Advanced_Tkinter/draft4.md

     ![Tkinter_modaless_dialog][15]

-It creates a button labeled "Click me".
-When clicked, the button triggers the `show_modeless_dialog` function, which creates a `modeless dialog box` using the `Toplevel` widget.
-The dialog box will not hinder your interaction with the other windows.
+When clicked, the button "Click me" triggers the `show_modeless_dialog` function, which creates a modeless dialog box using the `Toplevel` widget.
+It will not hinder your interaction with the other windows.

 <div class="div-green"> <span class="alert-header">Tip:</span> <span class="alert-body"> Using a class for modeless dialogs can organize and encapsulate dialog functionality, particularly for more intricate dialogs with multiple components and interactions.</span> </div>